 - Press the On/Standby button to switch on the unit.
 Press the Mode button as needed until the Music Player mode display is shown.
 The Music Player menu will then be shown on the display. - Rotate the Tuning/Select control until 'My Playlist' is highlighted on the display.
 Press the control to enter the playlist. - Rotate the Tuning/Select control to scroll through the playlist.
-Tracks which are served via UPnP will show their track name.
+Tracks which are served via UPnP will show their track name and USB tracks will show their file name.